x

 This advocacy organization hosts a variety of online mental health screenings in both English and Spanish, a mental health toolkit for schools, a page dedicated to the latest mental health research, as well as a variety of events throughout the year.

-Spark the Change's Pro Bono Mental Health Program connects volunteer therapists, counselors and other professionals with low-income Coloradans who are in need of the help.
-Call 720-420-3218 and if you qualify, you'll be matched with a counselor.
+Spark the Change's Mental Wellness Program connects volunteer therapists, counselors and other professionals with low-income Coloradans who are in need of the help.

 Mental Health America

-Take online mental health screens to see where you're at, research different mental health conditions and treatments, get tips for talking about your mental health, find worksheets for improving your mental health or staying healthy, etc.
+Take online mental health screens to see where you're at, research different mental health conditions and treatments, get tips for talking about your mental health and find worksheets for improving your mental health or staying healthy.

 Substance Abuse